← Home E-commerce · Dunelm · 2022

 Reading the data before forming opinions

 I pulled raw data from GA and ContentSquare to understand performance across the cart page.
-Once I confirmed the 22% conversion drop, I used ContentSquare to review heatmaps and session recordings of users navigating the cart, watching where attention went, where users hesitated, and where they left.
+Once I confirmed there was an additional 22% conversion drop from what was expected, I used ContentSquare to review heatmaps and session recordings of users navigating the cart.

 I also ran exit surveys on cart pages and conducted user interviews to understand intent and mental models around fulfilment and checkout.